AgenaRisk/api-r/agena.ai/README.md

 local_api_calculate(model, dataSet, output)
 ```

 where the parameter `model` is an R Model object, `dataSet` is the id of one of the dataSets existing in the Model object, and `output` is the desired name of the output file to be generated with the result values.
+Note that `output` is just the file name and not the absolute path.
 For example,

 ```r
 local_api_calculate(model = example_model,
                     dataSet = example_dataset_id,
                     output = "exampe_results.json")
 ```
-This function will create the .cmpx file for the model and the separate .json file required for the dataSet, and send them to the local API (cloned and compiled within the R-Agena directory), obtain the calculation result values and create the output file in the R-Agena directory, and remove the model and dataSet files used for calculation from the directory.
+This function will create the .cmpx file for the model and the separate .json file required for the dataSet, and send them to the local API (cloned and compiled within the working directory), obtain the calculation result values and create the output file in the working directory, and remove the model and dataSet files used for calculation from the directory.
 The function also updates the R Model object with the calculation results (in addition to creating the separate results.json file in the directory).

 If you'd like to run multiple dataSets in the same model in batch, you can use `local_api_batch_calculate()` instead.
 This function takes an R Model object as input and runs the calculation for each dataSet in it, and fills in all the relevant result fields under each dataSet.
 You can use this function as